alexdhaynes/text-mask-svg-animation/README.md

 I'm 80% happy with this.
 The radial mask reveal is a little simplistic.
 The vision was to have each letter expand until the until the entire background is revealed.
 But for that, we'll need to abandon `<tspan>` and use `<path>` elements.

-## Adding the letter expand effect
+## Attempt 4: Adding the letter expand effect

 The next step is to add the expand effect once the letters settle at the bottom of the viewport.
 But there is a problem with using the SVG: `<tspan>` elements can't be transformed with `<animateTransform>`.

 What can we do?

-### Canvas?
+### Canvas and Context API?

 We need a more flexible element than `<text> > <tspan>`.
-What if we found a way to convert text into a `<path>`?
+What if we found a way to convert text into a `<path>` using the Context API?
 Then the world would be our oyster in terms of animation flexibility...

 ### Keep it simple

-At the moment, the ability to change text dynamically is not critical.
+But writing a function to convert styled strings to `<paths>` via the Canvas Context API is breaking our "keep it simple" rule.

+Since the ability to change text dynamically is not critical to the landing page, there is no real issue with using predefined `<path>` elements for each letter.
+We lose the ability to change the text dynamically (for now), but we'll gain huge flexibility in animation, plus a better path to perfomrance optimization.

 So let's try using letter `<path>` elements directly instead of `<text> > <tspan>`.
-If we find that we need the ability to dynamically change the text, we'll look into writing a function that will convert text strings into `<path>` elements.
+If we find that we need the ability to dynamically change the text, we'll revisit writing a function that will convert text strings into `<path>` elements.